pydio/pydio-doc-admin-guide/5_securing_your_data/3_security_policies/1_security_policies.md

 If we refer to the `WHO is ABLE to perform WHAT on SOMETHING in a given CONTEXT` that each rule evaluates, in the context of ACLs, it usually refers to the following :

- - _WHO:_ a list of identities defined by their username, profile or role
+ - **_WHO_**: a list of identities defined by their username, profile or role
- - _SOMETHING:_ a path to a specific workspace or node that user tries to access
+ - **_SOMETHING_**: a path to a specific workspace or node that user tries to access
- - _CONTEXT:_ request or file/folder metadata.
+ - **_CONTEXT_**: request or file/folder metadata.
- - _WHAT:_ Read or Write access.
-Specific actions "Delete, Download, Upload, Sync" can also be used but only in with a "Deny" effect.
+ - **_WHAT_**: Read, Write or any other Action (see below)

 Once defined, these policies are available in the "Workspaces Accesses" panel (for each role, user or group) to replace the manual "Read/Write" assignments.
 Assigning a policy to a given workspace means that it will be evaluated for all requests (_CONTEXT_) performed by a user with this role (_WHO_) on all nodes that are inside this workspace (_SOMETHING_).

+[:image:5_securing_your_data/rbac/security-policies-acl-rule-details.png]

+### ACLs Policies Actions

+**Read / Write Actions**

-As such a basic policy that has one rule with "Allow" effect on "Read", "Write" actions is purely equivalent to a Read/Write manual permission assignment.
+The most common applicable actions for defining an ACL Policy Rule are "Read" and "Write".
+A basic policy that has one rule that sets "Allow" effect on "Read" and "Write" actions and no conditions is purely equivalent to a Read/Write manual permission assignment.

+You can also combine Read and Write with "Allow" or "Deny" effects to specifically invert their application.

+**Special "Deny-only" Actions**

+The "Delete", "Download", "Upload" and "Sync" actions behave in a special way: they cannot be applied with "Allow" effect, because they always require an existing Read or Write permission to be set.
+These actions can only have a Deny effect and can be very useful to refine a generic permissions with more advanced ones.

+ - Deny Delete: forbid the definitive deletion of resources
+ - Deny Download: forbid the actual content download of file data
+ - Deny Upload: forbid the actual upload of file data
+ - Deny Sync: forbid a sync client to connect to a resource

+[:image:5_securing_your_data/rbac/security-policies-acl-advanced-actions.png]

-Specific "**Delete**, **Download**, **Upload**" actions expand basic "Read/Write" permissions by allowing for example a user to "Read" files (= see the file in the list) without being able to "Download" (read their contents) them, or on the other side to "Write" (move them around) without being able to "Upload" (modify their contents) or permanently "Delete" them.
+For example, one can expand the basic "Read/Write" permissions by allowing for example a user to "Read" files (= see the file in the list) without being able to "Download" (read their contents) them, or on the other side to "Write" (move them around) without being able to "Upload" (modify their contents) or permanently "Delete" them.

 ### Using Conditions